metadata-research/yamz/README.md

     pip3 install virtualenv
     virtualenv env

-8. Activate
+8. Activate the virtual environment:

-    source env/bin/activate
+    `source env/bin/activate`

-9.  install the python dependencies
+9. Install the Python dependencies:

-    pip install -r requirements.txt
+    `pip install -r requirements.txt`

-10. Modify the \_config.py file in the root directory with the appropriate credentials and change the name to config.py (remove the leading underscore). config.py is included in git ignore so the modified file should not be pushed to the repository
+10. Modify the `\_config.py` file in the root directory with the appropriate credentials and change the name to `config.py` (remove the leading underscore). `config.py` is included in `.gitignore` so the modified file should not be pushed to the repository.

 Make sure to specify both orcid and google credentials and the username and password of the database you created.
-You can get these credentials here for [google](https://console.cloud.google.com/apis/credentials) and from orcid under the developer tab in your profile.
+You can get these credentials here for [google](https://console.cloud.google.com/apis/credentials) and from ORCID under the developer tab in your profile.
 [Sandbox](https://console.cloud.google.com/apis/credentials)

-From the config.py file:
+From the `config.py` file:

     OAUTH_CREDENTIALS = {
         "google": {